jimodayne/deepspeech2_new/README.md

 # deepspeech2_new

 ## How to Run

 1. Create a VM instance (on Google Cloud Platform)
 2. Clone the project
 3. Download the data
 4. Setup the enviroment (tensorflow v1.15)
-5. Train the model
+5. Train the model / Run the server

 ### Some basic commands are:

 1. Connect to VM instance

 ```
 gcloud compute instances start instance-name
 gcloud compute ssh instance-name
 ```

 2. Setup the virtual environment

 ```
 sudo apt update
 sudo apt install python3-dev python3-pip